 California Registered Nurses: This course is provider approved by the California Board of Registered Nurses, Provider Number # CEP 881, for 5 contact hours.

 California MFT’s & LCSW’s: Course meets the qualifications for 5 hours of continuing education (CE’s) for MFT’s & LCSW’s as required by the California Board of Behavioral Sciences.
-Provider: Alicia Najera, LCSW: Provider No. 1109
+Provider: Alicia Najera, LCSW: Provider No. 1109.

-Physicians: This live activity, The Spectrum: From Autism to Asperger’s, with a begin date of March 5, 2015 has been reviewed and is acceptable for up to five (5) elective credits by the American Academy of Family Physicians.
+Physicians: This live activity, Clinical Essentials for Increased Understanding of the Diverse Transgender Community with a begin date of February 26, 2016 has been reviewed and is acceptable for up to five (5) elective credits by the American Academy of Family Physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.